Solving spin systems: the Babylonian way

-The case of the EA-model is particularly interesting.
-The model itself is to these days deemed intractable, also from the standpoint of theoretical physics.
-Indeed, even numerical simulations have been frighteningly inconclusive so far.
-Now, a minor modification of formula \eqref{exact_fe} holds true for this model as well (at the risk of being opaque: one simply replaces the external field with the boundary conditions, and sums over nearest neighbors).
+The case of the EA-model is particularly interesting, and relevant.
+The model is to these days deemed intractable, also from the standpoint of theoretical physics: indeed, even numerical simulations have been frighteningly inconclusive so far.
+Now, a minor variation of formula \eqref{exact_fe} holds true for this model as well: at the risk of being opaque, one simply "perturbs" (some of) the external fields with the boundary conditions (keeping in mind that, in case of the EA-model, the entries of the interaction matrix vanish unless two sites are nearest neighbours).
 It thus follows that all physically relevant quantities can be efficiently simulated via polynomially many Gaussian random variables only.
-There is good reason to believe that this will help to settle the long-standing debate between the droplet picture of Fisher and Huse \cite{fh} in low dimensions and the replica symmetry breaking scenario predicted by the Parisi theory \cite{mpv}.
+There is reason to believe that this dramatic reduction of the complexity will help to settle the long-standing debate between the droplet picture of Fisher and Huse \cite{fh} in low dimensions and the replica symmetry breaking scenario of the Parisi theory \cite{mpv}.

-It should be mentioned that the decoupling is straightforward also in models where the underlying measure ($E_o$) itself is interacting, such as the Heisenberg model \cite{he} for magnetism ($E_o \to$ spherical measure) or, say, the Domb-Joyce model \cite{d} for weakly self avoiding walks ($E_o \to$ law of simple random walk), but in such cases the ensuing formulas are more involved.
+The decoupling is straightforward also in models where the underlying measure ($P_o$) itself is interacting, such as the Heisenberg model \cite{he} for magnetism ($P_o \to$ spherical measure) or, say, the Domb-Joyce model \cite{d} for weakly self avoiding walks ($P_o \to$ law of simple random walk), but the ensuing formulas are more involved.

-Concerning the aforementioned disordered mean field models: the Theorem reduces the computation of the limiting free energy to the asymptotic evaluation of Gaussian integrals akin to \eqref{exact_fe}, which - albeit quenched - are reminiscent of the Parisi solution \cite{mpv}.
-This, in turn, brings into the game random matrices of {\it Wigner-type} (remark that the entries of the covariance \eqref{exact_fe} are not independent under $\PP$: terms on and above the diagonal are correlated).
-We will report on this in future work.